 I’ll close this evening by sharing two visions I received pertaining to Riverlawn, but I believe also just as relevant to the church at large.
 In the first vision I received, fire flew into the sanctuary engulfing everyone and everything in its path.
 When the flames disappeared much less remained, but what remained had been refined.
 “If anyone builds on this foundation using gold, silver, costly stones, wood, hay or straw, their work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each person’s work” (1 Corinthians 3:12-13).
 And I saw the devil standing off to the side observing all that had happened.
 Years later (actually just a few months ago), I received another vision standing outside the cottage looking toward the gym.
 When I stretched out my hand, and touched the air with my finger, I saw some kind of rippling effect; the best description would be that of a force field on Star Trek.
 I looked up into the sky and saw a dark spiritual power hovering above the church.
 Next, the Holy Spirit took me into the sanctuary and showed me a large beating heart that had grown lukewarm, and I was given the impression that it was dying.
 Speaking to the Church in Laodicea, “I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth” (Revelation 3:15-16).
 I was deeply troubled and saddened by what I was shown, but I was also grateful for the warning.
 God is rich in mercy.

 Our Jesus, the same gentle and understanding Jesus I met that night, called the Pharisees “a brood of vipers”, and the Apostle Peter admonished Simon the Sorcerer that his heart was “full of bitterness and captive to sin.”
 Jesus is God, and Peter was surely operating in the Holy Spirit.
 Yet today, I fear that Jesus and Peter would be the ones vilified, while the Pharisees and Simon would be the ones indulged.
 What a shame that our witness has been so diminished, and our credibility compromised, that even Jesus Christ, Himself, and the Apostle Peter, would likely be tossed out onto the street by any number of congregations today.
 Too many of us seem perfectly content to know only a side of our Savior, but He is the law and the prophets fulfilled!
 I fear our idea of love is too often shortsighted, and consequently, our perception of God is too often a creation crafted in our likeness.
 But the Lord is gentle in His rebuke, for creating idols is easy to do.
 Referring to King Hezekiah, “He removed the high places, smashed the sacred stones and cut down the Asherah poles.
 He broke into pieces the bronze snake Moses had made, for up to that time the Israelites had been burning incense to it.
 (It was called Nehushtan)” (2 Kings 18:4).
 Even that which God gives us for our good, in this case the bronze serpent, we can turn into an idol.
 You see, the Jesus I met that night was the same Jesus who called the Pharisees “a brood of vipers”.
 He was of the same Spirit who moved Peter to rebuke Simon.
 But whereas, we, humans, habitually operate out of pride, resort to slander, pick up a stone as a favorite “go-to” response to anything, or anyone, we find objectionable, Jesus, on the other hand, whether in complement or correction, always operated in love.
 There’s so much more to Jesus than what we might be accustomed to reading on the side of a coffee mug, or finding in a feel-good, inspirational meme.
-There was a reason why Jesus was nailed to a cross.
+There is a reason why Jesus was nailed to a cross.
 There is a reason why the world hated Him then and continues to hate Him today.
 We must embrace the whole person of Jesus Christ, or we embrace none of Him.
 You know that business of not being able to serve two masters in Matthew 6; that isn’t just about money.

 The Apostle Paul called Corinth a carnal church: “Brothers and sisters, I could not address you as people who live by the Spirit but as people who are still worldly—mere infants in Christ.
 I gave you milk, not solid food, for you were not yet ready for it.
 Indeed, you are still not ready.
 You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 Are you not acting like mere humans?”
 (1 Corinthians 3:1-3).
 We must ask ourselves here at Riverlawn are we not also carnal?
 Do we not have division?
 Is there not jealousy and quarreling among us?
 Are we not also worldly?
 How is it that our hearts have grown lukewarm?
 And to be fair, it’s not just us here; no church, no tradition, from Roman Catholic to Presbyterian to Pentecostal, which I can think of, is immune.
 As with a little yeast, carnality has worked its way through the entire lump.
 Therefore, let us humble ourselves, let us repent, let us confess our sins to God and to one another, let us build each other up and not tear each other down.
 Let us cease worshiping a god that we have conformed to our image, and instead, be conformed to the image of God that is Christ Jesus (Romans 8:29)!
 Let us not be content to remain as lost sheep meandering about, but rather, desire to grow and mature, because brothers and sisters we’ve been found!
 Instead, let us be a people of thanksgiving!
 Let us seek and receive the promise of 2 Chronicles 7:14: “if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”
 We are a people hard pressed, but not crushed; we are a people struck down, but not destroyed (2 Corinthians 4:8-9).
 Pray without ceasing church, because you will be tested, and yes, you’re going to stumble, but keep pressing toward the prize, because it is in pressing toward the prize that you will be revealed!
 After all, Jesus doesn’t just save souls, though that would be enough; Jesus changes lives!
 News, much too good, for any of us to keep all to ourselves.
 Amen!